BarristanSelmy/CoinTracker/README.md

 # CoinTracker
 Program to track crypto-currency prices.
-Allows tracking of individual coins and aggregates the number of each coin.
+Allows tracking of individual coins and aggregates the value of each coin.